GoThereGit/Chinese-AMR/README_Eng.md

 # 1 Introduction
-With the growing maturity of morphological analysis and syntactic analysis techniques, natural language processing in general has advanced to the level of semantic analysis (Sun et al., 2014).
+With the growing maturity of morphological analysis and syntactic analysis techniques, natural language processing in general has advanced to the level of semantic analysis.
 More specifically, sentence-level meaning parsing has already occupied the core position of semantic analysis research.
 To address the lack of whole-sentence semantic representation and the domain-dependent problem of sentence semantic annotation, Banarescu et al. (2013) proposed a domain-independent whole-sentence semantic representation method called Abstract Meaning Representation (AMR) that can abstract the meaning of a sentence with a single-rooted, acyclic and directed graph and predicts the semantic structure of the targeted sentence.